 Does an Irish Cream Cold Brew have alcohol?
 An Irish Cream Cold Brew does not have alcohol, as it is made with cold brew coffee, Irish cream simple syrup, and a whipped vanilla sweet cream foam.
 However, you can add a splash of Bailey’s and/or an Irish whiskey like Jameson for a boozy brew.

-More Copycat Starbucks Recipes You’ll Love
+More Starbucks Recipes You’ll Love

-- Copycat Starbucks Pumpkin Cream Cold Brew Coffee
+- Starbucks Pumpkin Cream Cold Brew Coffee

-- Copycat Starbucks Vanilla Spice Latte
+- Starbucks Vanilla Spice Latte

-- Copycat White Chocolate Peppermint Mocha
+- Starbucks White Chocolate Peppermint Mocha